 We were trying to order shawarma and I got sidetracked friending Sara on Facebook and Julie went and ordered double – that she doesn’t want for leftovers.
 Well, I paid the 6 JD for them, so I will eat them.
 We eat for a few minutes and then share a cherry sheesha while Julie is taught the game of Tarneeb.
 At one point she calls out, “Bullshit!” and surprises the table.
 I was teaching her to play Spades and this is a variation of… Oops.

-We play cards till 11:30pm, Facebook till midnight, and then Julie pays the 6 JD for her coffee, soda, and sheesha so we can leave.
-They wait for us, but their car is parked closer than ours, so we wave goodnight.
-We take a slight detour on the way back to Dana’s and then have to buzz her apartment at 12:30a to get in the front door.
+We play cards till 11:30 pm, Facebook till midnight, and then Julie pays the 6 JD for her coffee, soda, and sheesha so we can leave.
+The others wait for us, but their car is parked closer than ours, so we wave goodnight.
+We take a slight detour on the way back to Dana’s and then have to buzz her apartment at 12:30 am to get in the front door.
 I want to fall asleep, and have no problem doing so, but try to keep Julie company while she sets up her CPAP.
 She knocks a candle over and glass goes under the bed.
-She leaves it.
+She leaves it… for me to explain in the morning.

 Today is my dad’s birthday.
 This is the cake his co-workers surprised him with!